Special Delivery: Programming with Mailbox Types (Extended Version): Introduction

 \citet{dP18:mbc} observe that session types require a \emph{strict ordering} of messages, whereas most actor systems use \emph{selective receive} to process messages out-of-order.
-Concentrating on \emph{unordered} interactions enables behavioural typing for mailboxes with many writers.
+Concentrating on \emph{unordered} interactions enables behavioural typing for mailboxes with many senders.

 \paragraph*{Mailbox typing by example: a future variable.} Rather than reasoning about the \emph{behaviour of a process}, mailbox types reason about the \emph{contents of a mailbox}.
 Consider a \emph{future variable}, which is a placeholder in a concurrent computation.
 A future can receive many \lstinline+get+ messages that are only fulfilled \emph{after} a \lstinline+put+ message initialises the future with a value.
 After the future is initialised, it fulfils all \lstinline+get+ messages by sending its value; a second \lstinline+put+ message is explicitly disallowed.
 We can implement a future straightforwardly in Erlang: